 What do customers expect from modern security systems?

 But what does digitalization mean for customers - those looking for security solutions?
 Their biggest challenge is the market size for security solutions: It is vast, and many service providers offer a very similar solution.
 Therefore, it is sometimes difficult for customers to find out which provider and which solution best meets their individual needs.
-The offer of integrated, complete solutions, on the other hand, is somewhat limited.
+The offer of complete, integrated security solutions, on the other hand, is somewhat limited.
 While decisions about security systems always depend on the customer's needs, the most essential criteria in the selection process remain flexibility and scalability.
 In addition, many customers want their security system to be state of the art, with the highest security safeguards.

 What solution could be more obvious than the cloud?